LxrdShadow/yume/README.md

 ---

 It still needs many improvements, mainly a better user experience (a little more user friendliness) and performance.
-So if you have ideas, please consider forking the repo, make your changes and submit a pull request.
+So if you have ideas, please consider opening an issue or fork the repo, make your changes and submit a pull request.

 ---